AdaptGrad: Adaptive Sampling to Reduce Noise: Conclusion

-\textit{Optimization of inherent noise.} Although we have formally defined the existence of inherent noise, it is evident that the symmetric characteristics of the Gaussian kernel hinder further optimization.
-We are only able to select the "shortest edge" as the confidence interval to regulate the $\sigma$ of the Gaussian kernel, thereby ignoring the "longer edge".
-Thus, AdaptGrad might retain more gradient noise.

-\textit{The Selection of hyperparameters.} In fact, the confidence $t$ in AdaptGrad is still an "empirical" choice, despite its widespread use in the field of probability theory.
-As illustrated by \autoref{eq:5}, $t$ is a variable to balance the inherent noise and the gradient noise.
-Therefore, optimising the balance between these two factors may yield a more reasonable value.
+\textit{Selection of hyperparameters.} In fact, the extra noise level $c$ in AdaptGrad is still an empirical choice, despite its widespread use in the field of probability theory.
+For different datasets or artificial intelligence tasks, there should be different optimal parameter choices.

+\textit{Measurement of noise.} In \autoref{sec:noise}, we used the \textbf{Sparseness} metric to evaluate the amount of noise present in the saliency map.
+Since there are no established methods for directly assessing noise, we relied on a single indirect evaluation approach.
+Moreover, we argue that the \textbf{Faithfulness} metric based on insertion and deletion scores is not a reliable measure of a saliency map’s explanatory capability.
+This limitation may result in insufficient experimental evidence to empirically demonstrate the relationship between out-of-bounds sampling behavior and noise.

+\textit{Evaluation of explanation methods.} A comprehensive and fair evaluation of explanation methods is a common challenge in current research on explanation methods.
+As a result, we also face this issue in our work.
+To advance research in this field, we hope to develop a unified and widely accepted evaluation framework to provide clear guidelines for assessment.

+\textit{Broader impact of AdaptGrad.} Through comprehensive experimental design, we demonstrate that AdaptGrad provides a more efficient yet simple approach to gradient denoising.
+Our comparative experiments show that integrating AdaptGrad with existing interpretation methods such as Integrated Gradients and NoiseGrad can significantly improve their performance.
+This suggests that AdaptGrad can enhance the explanatory power of nearly all gradient-based interpretation methods.
+Beyond the three gradient-dependent methods validated in our experiments, other approaches such as Smooth-CAM++\cite{omeiza2019smooth}, Smooth Score-CAM\cite{wang2020ss}, IDGI\cite{yang2023idgi}, and TAIG\cite{huangtransferable} can also directly replace their gradient smoothing modules with AdaptGrad to achieve better denoising performance.
+Therefore, we hope that by actively contributing to the open-source community, we can provide new solutions to advance the development of the XAI field.

+\begin{ack} This work is supported by National Natural Science Foundation of China (No.62272352, 63441237, U24A20336).
+The authors thank for the helpful discussions of anonymous reviewers and area chairs. \end{ack}